microsoft/CanvasTools-for-VOTT/README.md

 ## Changelog

-### 2.1.24 - API Update from the from the v2-rect-select-manipulate-update branch
+### 2.1.24 - API Update from the [v2-rect-select-manipulate-update](https://github.com/kichinsky/CanvasTools-for-VOTT/tree/v2-rect-select-manipulate-update) branch

 *CT Library Changes*
 * Added a new `getSelectedRegions` method to replace deprecated `getSelectedRegionsBounds` in `RegionsManager`.
 Also available in `Editor` through `RM` or `api`.